FejixGUI/Fejix-website/content/home.md

 Fejix is a cross-platform GUI framework designed for compilable programming languages.

 It is still in early stage of development.
-Don't expect see a breathtaking demo, simply because it doesn't even exist :worried:.
+Don't expect to see a breathtaking demo, simply because it doesn't even exist :worried:.

 But I can already tell you the concept: